pagopa/winston-ts/README.md

 // Output
 // {message: "Don't STOP me NOW!"}
 ```
-#### Tupla of 2 elements
+#### Tuple of 2 elements
-A logger with a tupla `[string, unknown]` as input, will use the string as message and the unknow object fields will be used as [meta parameters](https://github.com/winstonjs/winston#streams-objectmode-and-info-objects). \
+A logger with a tuple `[string, unknown]` as input, will use the string as message and the unknown object fields will be used as [meta parameters](https://github.com/winstonjs/winston#streams-objectmode-and-info-objects). \
 The transport will receive the string as `message`, the unknown object fields deconstructed as `meta`.
 ```javascript
 defaultLog.task.info(["Don't STOP me NOW!", {galileo: "magnificooooo ", under: "pressure"}]);